bananaTiko/FNF-PsychEngineForever/README.md

 open up a Command Prompt/PowerShell or Terminal, type `haxelib install hmm`

-after it finishes, simply type `haxelib run hmm install` in order to install all the needed libraries for *Psych Engine Forever!*
+after it finishes, simply type `haxelib run hmm install` in order to install all the needed libraries for *Psych Engine Forever!* as well as *Psych engine*

 ## Customization: